 Is Venmo or Zelle better for offshore gambling?

 The Venmo vs. Zelle argument is difficult to sort out when using either for online betting purposes.
-Since both work the same way – that is, since they both allow you to buy and sell vouchers/transfers – either one is perfectly capable.
+Since both work the same way – that is, since they both allow you to buy and sell vouchers/transfers (and since they’re both supported by MatchPay) – either one is perfectly capable.